davidhollis/cube-site/content/posts/2023-06-04-set-review-mom.md

 {{< card-listing "@Invasion of Mercadia" "Kyren Flamewright" >}}

 This is my new favorite {{< card Tormenting Voice >}} effect!
-I didn't have one yet in the [graveyard slice][graveyard], so it's going in over {{< card Crashing Footfalls >}} (which has actually never been cast—I checked!).
+I didn't have one yet in the [graveyard slice][graveyard], so it's going in over {{< card Footfall Crater >}} (which has actually never been cast—I checked!).
 I love the idea of a marginally playable card selection spell early in the game that can turn into a win condition _that's also a discard outlet!_

 ### Invasion of Regatha